vapor/docs/2.0/docs/auth/persist.md

 let drop = try Droplet()

-drop.middleware += [
-	sessionsMiddleware, persistMiddleware, passwordMiddleware
-]
+let authed = drop.grouped([sessionsMiddleware, persistMiddleware, passwordMiddleware])
 ```

 !!! seealso
-	If you only want to require authentication for certain routes, look at our
+	If you only want to globally require the password middleware, checkout the
-	[Route Group](../routing/group.md) section in the routing docs.
+	[Middleware Config](../http/middleware.md/#config) section in the HTTP docs.

 ### Route